 You’ve been running your funeral home business for a long time.
 Perhaps you’ve thought about selling the business—to retire, to move on to another phase of your life, or to diversify your assets.

 The question is not whether you can sell your funeral business.
-There will always be buyers for a well-run funeral homes for sale.
-The question is about how you get there and what result you produce.
+There will always be buyers for well-run funeral homes for sale.
+The question is how you get there and what result you produce.
 Will you will be able to control the process?
 Will you get the best price and terms from the asset you’ve worked so hard to create?

 Like any complex situation that you enter for the first time, many traps and pitfalls await the inexperienced traveler selling a funeral home.

-Are You Considering a Sale?
+Are You Considering a Sale of Your Funeral Home?

 If adjustments to revenues or expenses are necessary to increase profitability, it will take some time for those adjustments to be realized on your financial statements and tax returns.
 Potential buyers need to see proof of your historical profitability via your financials and tax returns.
 Buyers and their lenders will use this historical data to determine the amount debt service the buyer can afford in the future.
 Thus, more profitability results in more cash flow available to pay debt service, which results in a higher sales price for you.